Vaalee (1999 film): Filming

+Themes and influences

+Suryah wanted the dual roles in the film to be different from other films like Neerum Neruppum (1971) and Apoorva Sagodharargal (1989), in which the two roles were physically distinct.
+He made both the characters look physically the same, with one being normal and one being deaf-mute.
+Suryah said the positive and negative contrast between both characters were supposed to signify the split personality that everyone inherently has.

 Soundtrack

 The soundtrack was composed by Deva and lyrics were written by Vairamuthu.
 The song "Oh Sona" is based on "Susanna" by VOF de Kunst, and "Where Do I Begin?", the theme to Love Story composed by Francis Lai.
-"April Maathathil" took the beat of "Strange Kind of Woman" by Deep Purple.
+"Oh Sona" and "April Maadathil" were well received upon release.